maybester/transforming-analyzing-data-in-SQL/starting_with_questions.md

     limit 1

-Answer: country with highest level is America, city with highest level is San Francisco
+Answer: country with highest level of transaction revenue is America,  while the city with highest level is San Francisco